-In New York City, though the people generally don’t seem to have that typical New York accent that movies still romanticize and portray, visitors still overwhelmingly agree that New York is the rudest part of the country.
+In the Big Apple, though the people generally don’t seem to have that typical New York accent that movies still romanticize and portray, visitors still overwhelmingly agree that New York is the rudest part of the country.
 New Yorkers don’t feel that way, though, and usually point fingers back across the country’s expanse as to who’s really the rudest; I’m a native New Yorker, and I like to think of myself as helpful, polite, and positive.

 So, that age-old question can be looked at again, from this unique perspective:

 Why are New Yorkers Rude?

 So, first, let’s agree that New Yorkers are not rude; it’s kinda rude to even generalize like this, especially when the city you’re generalizing is one of the largest cities in the world.

 Well then, why do New Yorkers always seem to come off as rude?

 That’s more acceptable.
 So, we New Yorkers don’t think ourselves rude, but we do come off this way, apparently.
 Though that stereotypical accent may be hard to come by these days, this seems to not have anything to do with it, anyway.
 What does play the supporting role is the speech patterns of most New Yorkers, especially those native to the city or those that have lived there for many years.

 These New Yorkers usually have a high-energy form of speaking, first of all.
 With a louder average volume and the increased usage of hand gestures, it can be akin to hearing two Italians passionately arguing, if you aren’t familiar with the language.